Thursday, October 17, 2024

 After September 11th, 2001, there were many people who participated in antiwar movement activities whose general focus was on getting to the bottom of what really happened -- what was the involvement of Saudi Arabia, of Israel, of the CIA, in cultivating Al-Qaeda in the first place?
 Were there people inside US intelligence agencies who knew something was about to happen?

 This element of the antiwar movement was increasingly over time isolated from the rest of the movement.
 Conspiracy theories seemed to get wilder over time.
 There are all kinds of explanations for this phenomenon, which can operate simultaneously.
-But whatever was determining the development of this phenomenon, that's what happened, and now if I ever see or hear about folks who were in that camp of the antiwar movement, it's because I'm seeing them on Fox.
+But whatever was determining the development of this phenomenon, that's what happened, and now if I ever see or hear about folks who were in that camp of the antiwar movement, it's because I'm watching them on Fox.

 It was once the case, at least by my possibly rose-tinted recollections, that the left tended to be a big enough tent that it included a spectrum of views on free speech as a concept, from free speech "absolutists" to those who engaged in actions like shutting down events and got accused in the press as people who were opposed to free speech, for what they themselves considered to be an opposition to hate speech, or dangerously far right views.